how to get rid of blackheads naturally

 Shop clay masks!

-5. Gentle Manual Extraction & Oil Cleansing To Remove Blackheads
+5. Gentle Manual Extraction To Remove Blackheads

 You may want to consider getting your blackheads professionally extracted by a well-trained esthetician.
 Extraction is a great temporary relief from blackheads/filaments since it allows the sebum to be manually removed from the pore.